 Notes on the Geography of Germany: Trier

 Trier (in English Treves, pronounced Treeves) has a venerable core for the very good reason that the town began as Augusta Treverorum, "the August City of the Treveri."
 It was established about 17 B.C. and took its name from the local, conquered Treveri.
-Romans in need of liquid consolation introduced vineyards in the second century, and in the fourth century the local wines were celebrated by the poet Ausonius.
+Romans in need of liquid consolation introduced vineyards in the second century, and by the fourth century the local wines were celebrated by the poet Ausonius.
 (The nearby hills are still clad in vineyards.)
 For more than a century, this was an imperial capital and the occasional residence of emperors including Constantine.
 By 418, however, the Roman administration had decided that a prudent respect for barbarians dictated a move south to Arles, and by 459 the city was in uncouth but at least Christian hands.
 Ready for a peek?

 The Roman street plan was a customary tidy grid about 15 blocks by 7, with a forum at the center.
 It remained intact until a Viking invasion of 882 destroyed the city so completely that even the street plan was mangled and eventually replaced by a more random layout in which only bits of the old grid survive.
 In the 20th century a new kind of barbarian arrived, and the city acquired districts that only a quantity surveyor could love.

-Another hint of the old street grid.
+A hint of the old street grid.

 The Hauptmarkt was operating by 958.
 Behind it is the steeple of St. Gangolf, consecrated just the other day, in 1459.

 The Roman city was wrapped by a 4-mile wall enclosing an area slightly over one mile square.
 There were five gates but only this one, the Porta Nigra, survives, presumbly because it became a hermitage in the 11th century and later a church.
 It's almost intact--buy a ticket and you can wander around inside.
-The left side lost a floor during the building's church incarnation.

 At the base, two archways lead into the city.
 In a testimony to the power of the Pax Romana, gates were never installed or needed until it was loo late for them to do any good.
 The structure itself is of unmortared sandstone--gray despite the name "black"--clamped together like Rome's Colosseum.